 Best Bubble Bath Bombs for Kids

 These bath bombs will not only fill your tub with bubbles, but they'll fill it with scented, colorful ones.
 Using natural ingredients, like Epsom salts, extra virgin olive oil, essential oils and water-based colors, these are handmade by moms, so you know they're parent-approved.
-They come in fun scents (Fruit Loops?
-Say no more.) and each one comes with a sea animal toy, too.
+They come in fun scents (Cherry?
+Say no more.) and each one comes with a superhero toy, too.